yangtseng/yangtseng.github.io/content/newsletter/data-visualization/index.md

 ---
-title: 📈 Communicate your results effectively with the best data visualizations
-summary: Use popular tools such as Plotly, Mermaid, and data frames.
-date: 2023-10-25
 authors:
 - admin
+date: "2023-10-25"
+image:
+  caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
+summary: Use popular tools such as Plotly, Mermaid, and data frames.
 tags:
 - Hugo
 - Hugo Blox
 - Markdown
-image:
-  caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
+title: "\U0001F4C8 Communicate your results effectively with the best data visualizations"
 ---

 Hugo Blox is designed to give technical content creators a seamless experience.
 You can focus on the content and Hugo Blox handles the rest.